 - Motorcycle use: Motorcyclists account for a high percentage of all drunk driving fatalities, and about 30% of those motorcyclists have a BAC of 0.08% or higher; and

 - Drivers with previous DUIs or DWIs: Drivers who previously were arrested for impaired driving are 4.5 times as likely to be involved in a fatal alcohol-impaired or drug-impaired accident.

 The lawyers at Walton Law Firm have decades of experience in helping individuals injured in car accidents, including those caused by an impaired driver.
 Based in San Marcos, the firm represents individuals throughout San Diego County, and would be happy let you know whether your auto accident case is viable, and its general value.
-Consultations are always free, and home or hospital visits are never a problem.
-Call today at (760) 571-5500.
+Consultations are always free, and home or hospital visits are never a problem for our attorneys.
+Call today at 760-571-5500.